Domestic terms and conditions

 22. Digital content

 22.2 We are not responsible for any delays outside of our control.
-If any digital content we supply to you in connection with this contract is delayed by an event outside of our control, then we will contact you as soon as possible to let you know (including updates via our website and App) and will take steps to minimise the effect of the delay.
+If any digital content we supply to you in connection with your contract is delayed by an event outside of our control, then we will contact you as soon as possible to let you know (including updates via our website and App) and will take steps to minimise the effect of the delay.

-22.4 If defective digital content which we have supplied to you in connection with this contract damages a device or digital content belonging to you we will either repair the damage or pay you compensation
+22.4 If defective digital content which we have supplied to you in connection with your contract damages a device or digital content belonging to you we will either repair the damage or pay you compensation

 23. Other important information

 23.1 These terms and conditions together with your tariff plan the “all services” terms and conditions and any document referred to in them are the entire agreement between you and us and supersede all prior agreements between you and us.
-However, this does not affect your right to rely on any pre contract statements we make or information we provide to you in relation to this contract.
+However, this does not affect your right to rely on any pre contract statements we make or information we provide to you in relation to your contract.

-23.4 The terms and conditions of this contract remain in force at all times.
+23.4 The terms and conditions of your contract remain in force at all times.
 If we have not enforced a particular clause that does not mean that we will not take action in the future.

 23.5 Communications with you may be recorded for training and quality control purposes.
 This includes telephone calls and emails.